contagon/handbook/handbook/25-temple-and-family-history-work.md

 * Encourage members to learn about their ancestors and perform temple ordinances on their behalf.
 * Help the ward council develop and implement the ward temple and family history plan (see [25.2.6](25-temple-and-family-history-work.md#2526-ward-temple-and-family-history-plan)).
 * Ensure that temple and family history work is planned and reported in ward council meetings and in ward temple and family history coordination meetings.
-* Direct the work of the ward temple and family history leader.
-If this leader is not called, a member of the elders quorum presidency fills this role (see [25.2.3](25-temple-and-family-history-work.md#2523-ward-temple-and-family-history-leader)).
+* Lead the work of the ward temple and family history leader.
+If this leader is not called, a member of the elders quorum presidency fills this role (see [25.2.3](25-temple-and-family-history-work.md#2523-aoward-temple-and-family-history-leader)).

 The elders quorum president and Relief Society president each assign a presidency member to help lead temple and family history work in the ward.
 These two presidency members work together.
 They attend ward temple and family history coordination meetings (see [25.2.7](25-temple-and-family-history-work.md#2527-ward-temple-and-family-history-coordination-meetings)).

-### 25.2.3 Ward Temple and Family History Leader
+### 25.2.3 [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources)Ward Temple and Family History Leader

-The bishop consults with the stake president to determine whether to call a ward temple and family history leader.
+The bishopric consults with the stake president to determine whether to call a ward temple and family history leader.
+If they decide to extend this calling, the bishopric counsels with the elders quorum and Relief Society presidents in determining whom to call.
 This person should be a Melchizedek Priesthood holder.
 If this leader is not called, a member of the elders quorum presidency fills this role.
-The ward temple and family history leader works under the direction of the elders quorum and Relief Society presidencies.

-The ward temple and family history leader has the following responsibilities:
+The ward temple and family history leader supports the elders quorum presidency and Relief Society presidency in their temple and family history responsibilities.
+He also has the following responsibilities:

 * Coordinate temple and family history efforts with ward organization leaders, including youth quorum and class presidencies.
 * Lead ward temple and family history coordination meetings (see [25.2.7](25-temple-and-family-history-work.md#2527-ward-temple-and-family-history-coordination-meetings)).